5 Examples of DTC Blog Content for Healthcare Marketers

 If you're marketing a healthcare product or service, it's imperative to create content in order for your brand to be found online.
 This doesn't have to mean "feeding the content beast," but it does mean providing valuable resources for your target audience.
 When consumers go online to solve a problem, your brand can be associated with the solution.

-Here are 4 ways to engage patients with DTC blog content (and examples):
+Here are 5 ways to engage patients with DTC blog content (and healthcare content marketing examples):

-1. Help patients cope with their condition by providing tips for common problems
+1. Help patients cope with their condition by providing tips for common problem

-What’s good: Style and tone, voice, fact-supported, relevant to buyer persona.
+- What's good: Style and tone, voice, fact-supported, relevant to a buyer persona.

 2. Dispel common myths patients may have about a treatment option